 Students can use cloud version of Word, PowerPoint and other Microsoft products through use of their UTPB Outlook 365 and UTPB email address.
-For more information refer to <a href="https://www.utpb.com/utpb.com

-Computer Technical Requirements: See Technical Requirements.
+Computer Technical Requirements: See Technical Requirements (Links to an external site.).

-For the accessibility and privacy statements of external tools used within courses, go to Accessibility and Privacy Statements.
+For the accessibility and privacy statements of external tools used within courses, go to Accessibility and Privacy Statements (Links to an external site.).